khalidhoffman/avocode-toolkit/README.md

-# avocode-helper
+# avocode-toolkit
-Finds and imports all colors and font mixins into avocode project
+Defines and imports all colors into avocode project.
+Adds variable regular expressions as well (for mixins).